The Stanley Hotel: The Shining

+Room 217 at the Overlook Hotel features significantly in The Shining.
+The room with the same number at the Stanley is alleged to have been the one offered to Stephen King during his 1974 stay.
+This is reasonably likely as the hotel was fully available at the time, according to King, and Room 217 at the Stanley is one of the best in the house.

 Film location and venue

 The Stanley Hotel served as the fictional hotel and filming location for Danbury of Aspen, Colorado, in the 1994 film Dumb and Dumber.

 The Shining, a three-part miniseries and horror tv-adaptation, was written and produced by Stephen King, based on his 1977 novel of the same name, which had been largely inspired by the Stanley Hotel.
 The miniseries was produced by King, who had been dissatisfied with Stanley Kubrick's 1980 film.
 Unlike Kubrick's version, the miniseries, directed by Mick Garris, was filmed at the Stanley Hotel, which stood in for the fictional "Overlook Hotel", located in the Colorado Rockies.
 Film production started in March 1996, with the first episode being released in March 1997.
-The miniseries ultimately received mixed but mostly negative reviews from the public and critics, with it currently averaging 36% on Rotten Tomatoes.

-From 2013 to 2015, the hotel hosted the Stanley Film Festival, an independent horror film festival operated by the Denver Film Society, held in early May.
+From 2013 to 2015, the hotel hosted the Stanley Film Festival, an independent horror film festival, operated by the Denver Film Society, held in early May.
 The festival featured screenings, panels, student competitions, audience awards and receptions.
 The Stanley Film Festival was put on hiatus in 2016 and canceled for 2017.

 Bravo's cooking competition Top Chef also used the Stanley as a venue for Episode 10 of Season 15, which took place in various locations around Colorado.

 Indie rock band Murder by Death have performed an annual series of winter concerts at the Stanley Hotel since 2014, with the 2020 edition being their seventh such event.

 Haunted reputation

-Despite a peaceful early history, in the years following the publication of The Shining, the Stanley Hotel gained a reputation as a setting for paranormal activity.
+Despite a peaceful early history, in recent decades, thanks to The Shining, the Stanley Hotel has gained a reputation as a setting for paranormal activity.
 It has hosted numerous paranormal investigators and appeared in shows such as Ghost Hunters and Ghost Adventures.
-The hotel also offers guided tours which feature spaces reputed to be exceptionally active.